fylein/netsuite-sdk-py/README.md

 	$ pip install netsuitesdk

-Remark: This python NetSuite SDK uses the SOAP/WSDL library [Zeep](https://python-zeep.readthedocs.io/en/master/ "Zeep") which should automatically be installed when running above pip-command.
-Otherwise you can run `$ pip install zeep` first.

 ## Get Started

 There are two ways to access a NetSuite account via web services:
 - Use token-based auth (TBA) (within each request).
-This is preferred.
+This is the mechanism supported by this SDK.
-- Use email, password, role and account id to login and start a session
+- Use email, password, role and account id to login and start a session.
+This is not supported by this SDK

 ### Token-based Auth